cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - share file to friend
 - share file to community chain
 - seeding files and unseeding
-- pin a file, no directory at now, sort by dates and size
+- pin a file, no directory at now, sort by timestamps and size
 - delete a file
 ### Forum 论坛
 - according to the following list, display files uploaded and its description. users can follow sender or blacklist them.